How to use phalcon-devtools to accelerate Phalcon development

 After trying various things, it seems that it is best to perform normal migrations using version number management, and when you want to create a special migration file for a specific timing, perform the migration with the --descr option

-For example, create migration A created with version 1.0.0, and then create migration B with the same content but with the --descr option.
+For example, if you create migration A using version 1.0.0, and then create migration B with the same content but with the --descr option,

-Even if you run migration B while migration A is applied, you will get the message "Info: Version 1.0.0 was already applied", so it seems that migration A and migration B are internally confirmed to be the same.
+even if you run migration B while migration A is already applied, you will get the message "Info: Version 1.0.0 was already applied," which suggests that the system internally verifies that migration A and migration B are identical.

 | --action=s | Use generate to create, run to execute, and list to display a list of all migrations